Ralong Hot Springs: A Unique Spot To Rejuvenate Your Mind And Body

 Photo: AriaFilm / Pixabay / Image For Representation Only

 About 25 kilometres from Ralong, Tendong Hill is a popular trekking destination offering panoramic views of the Kanchenjunga range and surrounding valleys.
 The hill is of religious significance to Buddhists and Lepchas, with a small monastery at its summit.
 The moderately challenging trek to the top takes about 4-5 hours and rewards you with breathtaking vistas.
-It’s an excellent spot for adventure seekers and those of you looking to immerse themselves in the natural beauty of Sikkim.
+It’s an excellent spot for adventure seekers and landscape admirers, making it one of the most likeable offbeat places in Sikkim.

 5. Temi Tea Garden